lugli-maccaferri/qbic-demo/README.md

   "username": "root"
 }
 ```
-This is all an instance needs to know about a user.<br>
+This is all an instance needs to know about a user.
 There's a lot more to know tho, dig deeper into configuration and stuff for more information.<br>

 ## Installation (never tested on Windows)